first-hep/first-hep.github.io/about.md

 [Long-Baseline Neutrino Facility (LBNF)](https://lbnf.fnal.gov/) at [Fermilab](http://fnal.gov/).
 Doing the science at
-both these large facilities and smaller experiments often requires complex experimental apparatus capable of collecting enormous data samples, as well as sophisticated software and computing systems capable of analyzing these samples.
+both the large facilities and smaller experiments often requires collecting enormous data samples and the development of sophisticated software capable of analyzing the experimental data.

 Training is central to building the community skills needed to address the computing challenges of the HL-LHC era.
 One key insight is the need to think of training not as a set of individual, disconnected activities, but as part of a larger framework, as shown in Figure 4.